 Free Business Budget Template for Small Businesses

-Half of small businesses did not create an official, formally documented budget in 2020, according to research from Clutch.
-Even more concerning, 19% of companies with 10 employees or fewer didn’t create any kind of budget.
+Half of small businesses didn’t create an official, formally documented budget in 2020, according to research from Clutch.
+Even more concerning, 19% of companies with 10 employees or fewer didn’t create any kind of budget at all.

-But it really is worth the effort.
-That same survey from Clutch found just one-third of small businesses that created a budget in 2020 ended up spending more than expected.
-In other words, when they make the effort to produce a budget, they tend to stick to it.
+But it’s worth the effort.
+The same Clutch survey found that only one-third of small businesses that created a budget in 2020 ended up overspending.
+In other words, when businesses take the time to build a budget, they’re more likely to stay on track.

-With that in mind, here’s how to create your own small business budget along with a free template.
+With that in mind, here’s how to create your own small business budget — along with a free template — for 2026.

 1. Assess Your Revenue Streams